tomc0sm/PowH/README.md

 MITRE | ATT&CK : https://attack.mitre.org/techniques/T1543/003/

-Adversaries may create or modify Windows services to repeatedly execute malicious payloads as part of persistence.Adversaries may install a new service or modify an existing service to execute at startup in order to persist on a system.Adversaries may also use services to install and execute malicious drivers.
-Services may be created with administrator privileges but are executed under SYSTEM privileges.
 Adversaries may also create ‘hidden’ services (i.e., Hide Artifacts), for example by using the sc sdset command to set service permissions via the Service Descriptor Definition Language (SDDL). **This may hide a Windows service from the view of standard service enumeration methods such as Get-Service, sc query, and services.exe**

+This is done by deleting the associated Security Descriptor (SD) registry value

 Output fields :